MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

  - Brand logo: Optimized for logo detection.

 ## Provide object names

-Second step of the object detection wizard is to provide the names of the items you want to detect.
+Next, provide the names of the items you want to detect.
 You can provide up to 500 object names per model.

 There are two ways to provide object names: